mohammadrabetian/feeder/README.md

 ### Secrets

+Create a .env file inside config folder using .env.example as a template.
 You need to create a secret key for Django and put it inside .env file.
 See config/.env.example

 You can create one using django-extensions generate_secret_key command, or you can create one [here](https://djecrety.ir/)

-The other secrets like database passwords and etc have a default value just for the sake of simplicity for this project, but in case of using this project you should consider doing as above.
+The other secrets like database passwords and etc have a default value just for the sake of simplicity for this project, but in case of using this project in production, you should consider doing as above.
 See config/.env.example

 ### Running